okgrow/graphql-markdown/README.md

 const replaceWords = ({ contentRoot, rawContents }) =>
   rawContents.replace(new RegExp('deployment-server', 'g'), `${isProduction ? 'production' : 'development'}`);

+// NOTE: Simple example of highlighting code by using highlight.js.
+You can use
+// any highlighter you like that conforms to the below function signature. const yourCodeHighlighter = (code) => hljs.highlightAuto(code).value;

 // Create our options for loading the markdown into our in memory db.
 // NOTE: By default images are converted to base64 if no function is passed to imageFunc.